 Can beginners do the high knee-n-crunch?

-The high knee-n-crunch is an intermediate exercise, but beginners can start with the marching variation — same movement at walking pace.
+The high knee-n-crunch is an intermediate exercise, but beginners can start with the marching variation, which uses the same movement at walking pace.
 This removes the impact, reduces the balance challenge, and lets you focus on the crunch contraction.
 Practice high knees and crunches separately first if coordination is an issue.

 What is the difference between high knees and high knee crunches?

-Standard high knees are purely a cardio drill — you drive your knees up rapidly while pumping your arms.
-The high knee-n-crunch adds an upper-body crunch, bringing your elbow down to meet the opposite knee.
-This engages the obliques and rectus abdominis far more than regular high knees, turning a cardio-only exercise into a cardio-core hybrid.
+Standard high knees are purely a cardio drill.
+You drive your knees up rapidly while pumping your arms.
+The high knee-n-crunch adds an upper-body crunch, pulling both arms down to meet the rising knee.
+This engages the rectus abdominis and obliques far more than regular high knees, turning a cardio-only exercise into a cardio-core hybrid.